christian-fei/mega-scraper/README.md

 ### `--proxy` [default: true]

-set to `false` to avoid proxying each request through a free proxy service
+set to `false` to avoid proxying each request through a free proxy service (currently the module [`get-free-https-proxy`](https://www.npmjs.com/package/get-free-https-proxy) is used)

 e.g.